Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Experimental Setups

-\textbf{Models and Training.} To support our main arguments, we selected two representative recommendation architectures for evaluation: the two-tower DSSM model as an example of CTR (click-through rate) prediction models, and the SASRec model as an example of Transformer-style sequential models.
-Note we do not study other CTR prediction models, as they generally belong to the same category as DSSM, with the main difference being that many CTR models use single-tower backbone networks~\citep{yuan2022tenrec,guo2017deepfm,covington2016deep}.
-This distinction is not expected to significantly affect our conclusions~\citep{li2022inttower,zhu2022bars,yuan2023go}.
-During training, we utilize the popular batch softmax loss~\citep{yi2019sampling}, which is widely adopted in industrial systems.
-For text encoders, we evaluated nine different sizes of GPT models as the text encoder, ranging from 125 million to 175 billion parameters.
-These GPT models were re-implemented by Meta AI and are interchangeably referred to as OPT~\citep{zhang2022opt}.
+\textbf{Models and Training.} To support our main arguments, we selected two most representative recommendation architectures for evaluation: the classical two-tower DSSM model and the Transformer-based sequential model SASRec.
+Many new recommender models can be categorized under the DSSM and SASRec frameworks.
+For instance, numerous advanced CTR (click-through rate) prediction or top-$N$ ranking models, despite being single-tower models, are expected to yield similar conclusions as the two-tower DSSM model.
+Therefore, it will not affect our key conclusions.
+Likewise, SASRec with a vanilla Transformer backbone can represent multiple multi-head self-attention variants and is still considered state-of-the-art after being developed for over 6 years, see~\citep{narang2021transformer}.

+Regarding training, we utilize the popular batch softmax loss~\citep{yi2019sampling}, which is widely adopted in large-scale industrial systems.
+For text encoders, we evaluated nine different sizes of LLM models, ranging from 125M to 175B parameters.
+These LLM models were implemented by Meta AI with the aim of reproducing GPT-3, also known as OPT~\citep{zhang2022opt}.
+Kindly note that at the time of conducting these experiments, OPT was the only and largest open-source LLM with over 100 billion parameters.
+However, considering the recent release of more open-source LLMs, we have included additional experiments in our benchmark section (i.e., section~\ref{section-benchmark}), involving these newly available models.
 As for hyper-parameters, we first perform a grid search for standard IDCF as a reference, After determining the optimal hyper-parameters for IDCF, we search them for TCF around these optimal values.
-We report details in Appendix B.
+We report details of them in \textbf{Appendix A}.

-\textbf{Evaluation.} We evaluate the performance of all models using two popular top-K ranking metrics, namely HR@10 (Hit Ratio) and NDCG@10 (Normalized Discounted Cumulative Gain)~\citep{yuan2023go}.
-NDCG@10 is reported in Appendix C for saving space.
+\textbf{Evaluation.} We present the performance of all models using the widely adopted top-N ranking metric, HR@10 (Hit Ratio).
+Due to space constraints and the high consistency observed between HR@10 and NDCG@10 (Normalized Discounted Cumulative Gain), we report all results for NDCG@10 on our \href{https://github.com/westlake-repl/TCF}{{github}} page.
 The latest user-item interaction was used for evaluation, while the second-to-last interaction was used for hyper-parameter searching, and all other interactions were used for training.
 All items in the pool are used for evaluation, suggested by~\citep{krichene2020sampled}.

-\section{Q1: Has the TCF paradigm hit a performance ceiling?}
+\section{Q1: Has the TCF paradigm reached its performance ceiling by scaling item encoders to over 100 billion parameters?}